 Review: Ford Tourneo Courier Kombi (2015)

-Easy to drive, with good viability and car-like handling, practical and spacious interior, lots of storage when seats are lowered.
+Easy to drive, car-like handling, practical and spacious interior, low running costs.

-1.0 EcoBoost engine can feel a bit breathless with a full load, twin-sliding doors feel flimsy, interior quality could be better.
-Tourneo Courier was a late arrival.
+1.0 EcoBoost is lethargic with a full load, twin-sliding doors feel flimsy, interior quality could be better.

 Recently Added To This Review